it’s definitely not the comedy of The Inbetweeners” SIMON BIRD INTERVIEW

 I sort of know that.
 I do and I don’t.
 I sort of know that because people tell me but I also have a family, you know, and we spend most of our time just in our house so I don’t get to see that many people.”

 People want you to continue acting.
 Would you like to do both?

 Definitely and I want to, you know, it’s not like I don’t and I love acting.
 I think directing obviously is so satisfying and so exciting and I definitely want to do more directing, but I don’t think it’s an either/or thing.
 You can definitely do both.
 And like I said, making a film takes so long so there’s plenty of time to do acting while you wait for the next one.

 You managed to have a family, get married and do all the normal things alongside living this crazy life.
 What do you think has kept you sane?

-Inbetweeners is iconic to everyone here, do you feel that?
+Inbetweeners is such an iconic show in the U.K, do you feel the love?

 Oh yeah but I mean in terms of the actual like amount of time that you spend working on it.
 It’s really-it’s not like in America where if you do like a successful sitcom in America, that’s like 10 years of your life and like 20 shows a year and then it takes over whereas Inbetweeners, you know, a series of Inbetweeners take 6 weeks.
 It’s actually, a small part of my life.

 ‘Days of the Bagnold Summer’ is Streaming now over on iTunes, Amazon, Google Play, Sky Store, Virgin, BT, Curzon Home Cinema and BFI Player.